Find out more about ways to access the city centre including:

 Exceptions to access restrictions

-There are a limited number of exceptions to the 'ETRO' for exceptional circumstances, including access for:
+There are a limited number of exceptions for exceptional circumstances, including access for:

 - emergency services

 - vehicles being used in connection with medical requirements

 City Centre Access Background

 Background and updates on the development of the City Centre Access scheme:

 28 July 2022